Structuring seasonal rate calendars in Python

 def get_rate_for_date(self, check_date: datetime) -> Optional[Tuple[str, float, Dict]]:

-"""O(log n) temporal lookup returning season metadata and rate."""
+"""O(log n) temporal lookup returning season name, rate, and constraint metadata."""

 self._build_index()